varun-datt/html-webpack-wrap-html-plugin/readme.md

 # HtmlWebpackWrapHtmlPlugin
 This is a webpack plugin that simplifies wrap HTML files to serve your webpack bundles.
 Enhances html-webpack-plugin functionality by add `{before:"<!--before-->",after:"<!--after-->"}` option to allow you to wrap html content.
+Supports webpack 4.
 ## install by npm
 ```npm
 npm i --save-dev HtmlWebpackPlugin HtmlWebpackWrapHtmlPlugin